karlho/informationmanagement/workshop/ApplicationDevelopment/4-add-pages.md

     * In terminal press Ctrl-C to stop webserver, restart it with ``` python manage.py runserver```

-2. Add another page with static image
+2. Add a page with a static image
+   a.
+Add path

     * catalog/urls.py
     ```python
    from django.urls import path